 - Neglected Equipment: Accidents also occur because of defective or neglected driving equipment, such as poorly maintained brakes, defects in the steering wheel, or tire blowouts from poorly maintained or poorly constructed tires.

-As your Los Angeles auto accident attorney, we will always look at comparative negligence.
-This is when the plaintiff admits some fault for the incident, but depending upon the circumstances, they may still be able to file for a claim (with the percentage awarded being comparative to the fault of the client).
+Greenberg And Ruby Injury Attorneys will always look at comparative negligence.
+This is when the plaintiff admits some fault for the incident, but depending upon the circumstances, they may still be able to file a claim (with the percentage awarded being comparative to the fault of the client).

-If you or a loved one has been seriously injured in a car accident, please contact us immediately to discuss your case.
-At Greenberg & Ruby, LLP, we understand how much of an impact even a minor accident can have on someone's financial, physical, and mental health, Schedule a free initial consultation with us today and see how we can help.
+If you or a loved one has been seriously injured in a car accident, contact Greenberg And Ruby Injury Attorneys to discuss your case.
+Greenberg and Ruby understand how much of an impact even a minor accident can have on someone's financial, physical, and mental health, Schedule a free initial consultation with them today to get your questions answered and case started.